4rlm/crm_formatter/README.md

 ### Available Methods in Each Class

 ## Address Methods
 These are the methods available to you.
-You can use them a la cart, for example if you just wanted to format all your states, or you could combine the entire address into `get_full_address()` which will run each of the related methods for you.
+You can use them a la cart, for example if you just wanted to wrap all your states, or you could combine the entire address into `get_full_address()` which will run each of the related methods for you.
 It also adds an additional hash pair containing the full address as a single string.
 There is also an indicator pair to report if there were any changes from the original version to the newly formatted.
 ```
   addr_formatter = CrmFormatter::Address.new
   full_address_hash = {street: street, city: city, state: state, zip: zip}